Emissions profile

 MTN Project Zero’s vision is to promote environmentally conscious business and reduce GHG emission across our operations.

-To realise our net zero targets, MTN has launched its Project Zero programme to leverage the latest technologies and service partners so as to enable business sustainability via greater energy efficiencies, low carbon emissions, risk reduction and cost control.
+To realise our Net Zero targets, MTN has launched our Project Zero programme to leverage the latest technologies and service partners so as to enable business sustainability via greater energy efficiencies, low-carbon emissions, risk reduction and cost control.

 The programme prioritises renewable solutions, efficient emerging technologies and energy storage.